orchidhq/Orchid/.github/CONTRIBUTING.md

 ## Overview

 This repository is comprised of many individual projects, which are all listed above.
-You can build and run any project with Gradle from the project root, such as `gradle :OrchidCore:assemble` or `gradle :plugins:OrchidWiki:assemble`, or you may navigate to a particular project's subdirectory to run the Gradle commands directly.
+You can build and run any project with Gradle from the project root, such as `gradle :orchid-core:assemble` or `gradle :plugins:OrchidWiki:assemble`, or you may navigate to a particular project's subdirectory to run the Gradle commands directly.
 When contributing code, please indent using 4 spaces.